pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### update()

 This method updates a complete record.
-It takes the correlationId and a data object as input parameters.
+It takes the context and a data object as input parameters.
 It returns a SqlServerPersistence object with the updated record.
 The following example illustrates its usage.

 {{< tabsection >}}
   {{< include "./__code28_node.md" >}}